ukaea/parallel-preprocessor/Readme.md

 Currently, this software provides multi-threading geometry imprint and collision check, via command line user interface.
 This software has demonstrated faster and more controllable geometry **collision-detection, imprinting** on **large geometry assemblies (10k+ parts)** that is not possible on most existing CAD tools.

-This software aims to be a framework for more CAE/CAE **preprocessing operatons** for large geometry assemblies upto 1 million parts, such as fusion reactor, aeroplane, aero-engine as a whole, using high performance computation  infrastructure like Exa-scale super-computer. see more [Technical Overview](./wiki/TechOverview.md) on why a parallel preprocessor is needed in the era of E-scale (10^18 FLops) computation.
+This software aims to be a framework for more CAE/CAE **preprocessing operatons** for large geometry assemblies upto 1 million parts, such as fusion reactor, aeroplane, aero-engine as a whole, using high performance computation  infrastructure like Exa-scale super-computer.
+Eventually, automatical and intelligent engineering design will be enabled through this framework and other software tools.  see more [Technical Overview](./wiki/TechOverview.md) on why a parallel preprocessor is needed in the era of E-scale (10^18 FLops) computation.

 ![CPU usage of parallel-preprocessor using 64 threads on a 32-core CPU](./wiki/assets/ppp_multithreading_cpu_usage.png)